Long Beach Drunk in Public Attorney

 Facing the charges alone cannot guarantee that you will achieve success in your case.
 Our criminal DUI attorneys know how to build an effective defense that protects our clients' rights and best interests throughout the legal procedures.
 Don't assume your troubles begin and end in court—retain a caring legal professional to ensure you are protected after an arrest.

-One of our Long Beach criminal defense lawyers is a board-certified criminal law specialist.
 Few firms are able to match our dedication, experience, and legal ability.
 Contact us at 562-888-9148 or schedule a free consultation online and discuss your case!

 Assault & Battery Dismissed